codebuero/slimvc/README.md

-# Slim MVC Skeleton #
+# Slim in MVC #
-This is a skeleton project for using MVC pattern with the [Slim Framework](http://www.slimframework.com/).
+This is a project about MVC Skeleton/Boilerplate for the [Slim Framework](http://www.slimframework.com/).

 ## Install Composer